Movie theaters in the Netherlands

 There are 137 movie theaters and 31 arthouse cinemas in the Netherlands, with a total of ca. 675 screens, in addition to 79 small arthouse cinemas and a number of adult movie theaters.
-The main movie theater chains in the Netherlands are Pathé, VUE and Kinepolis.
+The main movie theater chains in the Netherlands are Pathé, Vue and Kinepolis.

 Pathé

-Pathé Theatres B.V. is part of the EuroPalaces movie theater chain with 75 movie theaters with 730 screens (2004), mainly in France, which in turn is part of Pathé.
+Pathé Theatres B.V. is part of the Pathé Cinémas chain with 75 movie theaters with 730 screens (2004), mainly in France, which in turn is part of Pathé.
 Pathé Theatres B.V. operates a chain of theaters (most multiplex) in the Netherlands: